 Staff & Volunteers

-Jonathan Busarow, Artistic Director
+Jonathan Busarow, Executive Artistic Director

-Jonathan Busarow is the Artistic Director of the Fort Wayne Children’s Choir and directs the Concert Choir, Youth Chorale, and Chamber Singers.
+Jonathan Busarow is the Executive Artistic Director of the Fort Wayne Children’s Choir and directs the Treble Choir, Concert Choir, and Chamber Singers.
 Mr. Busarow also serves on the voice faculty at Indiana University - Purdue University - Fort Wayne.
 Previously, he served as director of the Valparaiso University Men’s Choir and instructor of voice.
 Additionally, he served as the sabbatical replacement for his mentor, Dr. Christopher M. Cock, directing the Valparaiso University Chorale.
 Prior to his appointment at Valparaiso University, he served as a graduate teaching assistant at The Ohio State University and has worked at several churches in Ohio and Indiana.

 Janet Treadway, Director of Operations